 Melbourne, Uluru, Sydney & Gold Coast

-- 2 nights Voyages the Lost Camel Uluru, Northern Territory - Standard room
+- 2 nights Voyages the Lost Camel Uluru, Red Centre - Room Only

-- 4 nights Travelodge Wynyard, Sydney - Guest room
+- 4 nights Travelodge Wynyard, Sydney - Standard King room

-- 5 nights Voco Gold Coast Hotel, Gold Coast - Superior King room
+- 5 nights Voco Gold Coast Hotel, Gold Coast - Room Only

 - All flights with Etihad Airways and Virgin Australia, accommodation throughout, and prepayable taxes.

 - This holiday is 100% financially protected.
 ATOL protected 2713

 Situated opposite Southern Cross Station, close to the hub of Collins Street where you'll find restaurants and first class shopping.